iotaledger/iota/crates/iota-indexer/README.md

 diesel database reset --database-url="postgres://postgres:postgres@localhost/iota_indexer"
 ```

-4. Run the Indexer together with a local network or standalone:
+#### Indexer setup

-#### Running the Indexer with a local network, including fullnode, validator, and faucet
+You can run the Indexer as a standalone service or as part of a local network.

-Use [iota-test-validator](../../crates/iota-test-validator/README.md) to run the indexer with a local network.
+- to run it together with a local network, follow the README at [iota-test-validator](../../crates/iota-test-validator/README.md)

-#### Running a standalone indexer with an existing fullnode
+- to run the indexer as a standalone service with an existing fullnode, follow the steps below

-You can run the indexer as a writer (Sync worker), which pulls data from the fullnode and writes data to the database or as a reader (RPC worker), which exposes a JSON RPC server with the [interface](https://docs.iota.io/iota-api-ref).
+#### Indexer setup (standalone)

-- to run the indexer as a writer:
+To run the indexer as a writer (Sync worker), which pulls data from a fullnode and writes data to the database

 ```sh
 # Change the RPC_CLIENT_URL to http://0.0.0.0:9000 to run indexer against local validator & fullnode
 cargo run --bin iota-indexer -- --db-url "postgres://postgres:postgres@localhost/iota_indexer" --rpc-client-url "https://fullnode.devnet.iota.io:443" --fullnode-sync-worker --reset-db
 ```

-- to run indexer as a reader:
+To run indexer as a reader which exposes a JSON RPC service with following [APIs](https://docs.iota.io/iota-api-ref).

 ```
 cargo run --bin iota-indexer -- --db-url "postgres://postgres:postgres@localhost/iota_indexer" --rpc-client-url "https://fullnode.devnet.iota.io:443" --rpc-server-worker